-Clients who dream of homeownership but cannot qualify for conventional mortgages may want to consider an FHA-insured loan, which could be good for those who:
+Clients who are considering homeownership but do not qualify for conventional mortgages should inquire about an FHA-insured loan, which could be good for those who:

 - Have limited funds for a down payment and closing costs. - May not qualify for a conventional mortgage loan due to flawed credit history, bankruptcy, or high debt-to-income ratios.